thecartercodes/secoda-proj/pubsub/README.md

 For completeness, we also use postgres to show how batches of counting statistics on grocery listings can be buffered and dumped into a database, perhaps hooked up with Secoda even, for analytics.

+With more time, it would be good to explore more optimal structures for generating the counting stats.

 The system behaves as follows:

 1. The pipeline's queue routes messages (i.e. jsons of food prices) to topics based on category.
 We use a mocked api to mimic a real life scenario where there might be a large volume of product listings for groceries ingested.